GoogleCloudPlatform/compute-cassandra-python/README.md

 maintenance window).
 In the output above, the script selects zones `us-central1-a` and `us-central1-b` in region `us-central1`.
 1. Next, the script creates 3 `n1-standard-1` instances running `debian-7`
 in each zone.
-The nodename is computed by using the last 3-characters of the zone name appended to the NODE_PREFIX defined in `tools/common.py`.
+The nodename is computed by concatenating the NODE_PREFIX defined in `tools/common.py`, a dash, the zone designator, another dash, and an incrementing integer (e.g. `cassnode-a-0` or `cassnode-b-2`).
 1. When an instance is created, a custom script is executed by using GCE's metadata feature.
 The commands to be executed on a newly created instance can be found in `tools/startup_script.sh`.
 The last command in this script